elastisys/compliantkubernetes-apps/README.md

           [ ${?} = 0 ] && echo "Bucket ${bucket} exists!"
       done
     )
     ```

+1. Update Network Policies

+    ```bash
+    ./bin/ck8s update-ips both dry-run
+    ./bin/ck8s update-ips both apply
+    ```

+1. Validate config and fill in missing values
+    This should indicate any missing configuration that still needs to be set.

+    ```bash
+    ./bin/ck8s validate sc
+    ./bin/ck8s validate wc
+    ```

+1. If you decide to not use ExternalDNS for DNS records, you will need to manually set up the following DNS entries (replace `example.com` with your domain).

+    - Manually point these domains to the workload cluster ingress controller:

+      - `*.example.com`

+    - Manually point these domains to the service cluster ingress controller:

+        - `*.ops.example.com`
+        - `dex.example.com`
+        - `grafana.example.com`
+        - `harbor.example.com`
+        - `opensearch.example.com`

+    Depending on your infrastructure, you might utilize a Service of type LoadBalancer for the ingress controller.
+This means you will not have an IP for the domains before installing the ingress controller.
+After configuring and validating the config, you can install just the ingress controller before the rest of apps with the following command

+    ```bash
+    ./bin/ck8s ops helmfile sc apply -lapp=ingress-nginx --include-transitive-needs ./bin/ck8s ops helmfile wc apply -lapp=ingress-nginx --include-transitive-needs
+    ```

+    The IP is then available on the ingress controller Service

+    ```bash
+    ./bin/ck8s ops kubectl sc -n ingress-nginx get svc ingress-nginx-controller ./bin/ck8s ops kubectl wc -n ingress-nginx get svc ingress-nginx-controller
+    ```

+    After configuring the DNS, update the Network Policies again.

+    ```bash
+    ./bin/ck8s update-ips both dry-run
+    ./bin/ck8s update-ips both apply
+    ```

 1. **Note**, for this step each cluster need to be up and running already.